Hue and Saturation in Photoshop

 How to Use Photoshop Hue Saturation Properly

-I have a couple of too saturated channels in my original picture, which reduces the saturation for each channel, choosing the channel from the menu down, as we did in the Yellows:
+I have a couple of too-saturated channels in my original picture, which reduces the saturation for each channel, choosing the channel from the menu down, as we did in the Yellows:

-Magentas Channel
+C. Magentas Channel

 Then I create the new Hue/Saturation layer and this time I am going to use the Colorize feature on the Master’s Channel.
 I also set my Blending Mode to Soft Light in the layers panel, reducing the total opacity.

-I finish by building a new Hue/Saturation layer and just a little bit bumping up the Lightness in the Master Channel:
+I finish by building a new Hue/Saturation layer.
+And just a little bit bumping up the Lightness in the Master Channel:

 Do you have any questions or comments about Hue and Saturation in Photoshop?
 Leave us a comment below – we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+And please share our tutorial using the social sharing buttons (we appreciate it)!